-1% of total gross insurance premium written.
+1% of gross insurance premiums written.

-Rationale for the materiality benchmark applied We chose gross insurance premium written as the benchmark because, in our view, it reflects the activity levels of the Group and it is a benchmark against which the performance and growth of the Group can be consistently measured in circumstances of volatile year-on-year earnings.
-We chose 1% which is consistent with quantitative materiality thresholds used for profit-oriented groups in this sector.
+Rationale for the materiality benchmark applied We chose gross insurance premiums written as the benchmark because, in our view, it is a benchmark against which the performance and growth of the Group can be consistently measured in circumstances of volatile year-on-year earnings.

+We chose 1% which is consistent with quantitative materiality thresholds used for profit-oriented companies in this sector.